All Episodes

 mike adams

-The globalists are now acting as if they have knowledge of a global-level mass extinction type of event or threat, probably one that they are going to unleash, and they want to make sure that there are billions fewer human beings around when that happens, because they can't control billions of people once people realize they've been lied to and they've been poisoned and they're being killed.
+And they want to make sure that there are billions fewer human beings around when that happens, because they can't control billions of people once people realize they've been lied to and they've been poisoned and they're being killed.

 alex jones

-I'm going to elaborate on this because you're going way out, third-dimensional chess.
+I'm going to elaborate on this because you're going way out, third dimensional chess.

-They're acting like a gun is to their head to go ahead and get rid of us now, because what's going to happen is so destabilizing, they know that that could organize into a new political group that challenges them.
+They're acting like a gun that is to their head to go ahead and get rid of us now, because what's going to happen is so destabilizing, they know that that could organize into a new political group that challenges them.

 So they're acting like there will be no resources very soon.